-There is no absolute security and in the end success proves the software as a service providers right – but only for a while.
+There is no such thing as absolute security, and in the end, success proves the software as a service providers right – but only for a time.

-After all, usually only real processes are digitally mapped – no more and no less.
+After all, in most cases only real processes are digitally mapped – no more and no less.
 A SaaS solution that is right for you now may no longer fit tomorrow or endanger the existence of your company.

 It is therefore important to have a balanced technology mix that enables agile prototyping and ensures high cost/benefit efficiency.